eworm-de/routeros-scripts/doc/accesslist-duplicates.md

 Requirements and installation
 -----------------------------

-Depending on whether you use CAPsMAN (`/ caps-man`) or local wireless interface (`/ interface wireless`) you need to install a different script.
+Depending on whether you use CAPsMAN (`/caps-man`) or local wireless interface (`/interface/wireless`) you need to install a different script.

 For CAPsMAN: